-You’ll start with a personalized tour spiraling up the exhibit’s ramp alongside Aquarium staff members who know Myrtle and her tank mates the best.
-Leave the public exhibit path and slip behind the scenes for a guided peek at the science, technology, husbandry and food preparation necessary to manage this 200,000-gallon exhibit.
+You will start with a personalized tour spiraling up the exhibit’s ramp alongside Aquarium staff members who know Myrtle and her tank mates the best.
+Leave the public exhibit path and slip behind the scenes for a guided peek at the science, technology, husbandry, and food preparation necessary to manage this 200,000-gallon exhibit.
 Every day is different, you never know what you’ll see.
-The highlight of the whole experience is a chance to step out onto the platform where surface feedings take place.
-You might serve up fish to barracuda, krill to needlefish or even a head of lettuce to Myrtle herself.
+The highlight of the experience is a chance to step out onto the platform where surface feedings take place.
+You might serve up fish to barracuda, krill to needlefish, or even a head of lettuce to Myrtle herself.

 How it works

 - Check in at the Information Desk in the Main Lobby by 12:30 p.m.
-(15 minutes prior to the start of the tour).
-A member of the Aquarium's dive team will meet you in the Lobby and escort you into the building to start the tour.
+(15 minutes before the start of the tour).
+A member of the Aquarium’s dive team will meet you in the Lobby and escort you into the building to start the tour.

-- You'll spiral up the exhibit path around the Giant Ocean Tank, pausing at different windows where the diver can share interesting tidbits about the exhibit or animals passing by.
+- You will spiral up the exhibit path around the Giant Ocean Tank, pausing at different windows where the diver can share interesting tidbits about the exhibit or animals passing by.
 This is a great time to ask questions!

-- Once you reach the top of the exhibit, you'll head behind the scenes to tour the offices, food preparation kitchen, scuba gear splash room and experience the hustle and bustle of this working space.
-You'll meet the staff and volunteers who can share a bit about what they do help maintain the 200,000-gallon exhibit.
+- Once you reach the top of the exhibit, you will head behind the scenes to tour the offices, food preparation kitchen, scuba gear splash room and experience the hustle and bustle of this working space.
+You will meet the staff and volunteers who can share a bit about what they do to help maintain the 200,000-gallon exhibit.

 - Finally, head out to the Yawkey Coral Reef Center to look into the heart of the four-story exhibit.
 See how the divers access the exhibit and get to know some of the sea life at the top of the reef.
-You'll have an opportunity to step out onto the feeding platform and feed some of these animals—whether it's barracuda, needlefish or Myrtle herself!
+You will have an opportunity to step out onto the feeding platform and feed some of these animals—whether it is barracuda, needlefish, or Myrtle herself!

 - Throughout this program participants will gain a strong appreciation for marine animals and learn how to conserve and protect our oceans.

-- After the feeding, your guide will answer any last remaining questions and you'll be free to explore the rest of the Aquarium.
+- After the feeding, your guide will answer any remaining questions and you will be free to explore the rest of the Aquarium.

 - Lasts about 1 hour